aws-samples/eks-workshop-v2/website/docs/fundamentals/exposing/loadbalancer/introduction.md

 ui          ui               ClusterIP   172.20.62.119    <none>        80/TCP                                  1h
 ```

 All of our application components are currently using `ClusterIP` services, which only allows access to other workloads in the same Kubernetes cluster.
-In order for users to access our application we need to expose the `ui` application, and in this example we'll do so using a Kubernetes Service of type `LoadBalancer`.
+In order for users to access our application we need to expose the `ui` application, and in this example we'll do so using a Kubernetes service of type `LoadBalancer`.

-First, lets take a closer look at the current specification of the Service for the `ui` component:
+Lets take a closer look at the current specification of the service for the `ui` component:

 ```bash
 $ kubectl -n ui describe service ui